 It’s cheaper than a life sentence? – You would think, logically, that executing a prisoner after a short period on death row would be cheaper that holding them for 30, 40, 50 years in prison until they die naturally.
 It might not be that clear cut though.

 Although the execution itself is cheap (a execution by lethal injection costs around £800), the costs of a trial for a capital offence are significantly more expensive than one where the sentence is life imprisonment.

 Provides closure for victims (or their families) – This is perhaps the closest there is to a solid argument in favour.
-For victims, or relatives of victims, an execution might help them come to terms with what happened.
-They know the person who wronged them has been served the ultimate sentence, while they can move on, knowing perpetrators won’t live out their life in prison with the prospect of possibly being released one day.
+For victims – or relatives of victims where the victim died – an execution might help them come to terms with what happened.
+They know the person who wronged them has been served the ultimate sentence so they can move on, knowing perpetrators won’t live out their life in prison with the prospect of possibly being released one day.
 However, is that justice?
 Or is it revenge?

 Arguments against capital punishment

 “Two wrongs don’t make a right” – This is a moral argument rather than one where there’s any hard evidence.
 If killing is considered wrong, why does any killing, for any reason, appear justified in certain cases?
 It’s punishing violence with another act of violence, as any death is generally considered “violence”, even if something like a lethal injection looks like a sterile surgical procedure.

 Wrongful execution – An execution is irrevocable.
 It’s quite likely that people who’ve been the victim of high-profile miscarriages of justice or unsafe convictions – like the The Birmingham Six, Barry George and Cardiff Three – would’ve been hanged under old laws.
 How can you ever be 100% sure someone is guilty of the most serious crimes?
 Even forensic science evidence isn’t foolproof.